mvysny/vaadin-on-kotlin/vok-security/README.md

 class BookListView : VerticalLayout(), View {}
 ```

+The remaining rule is somewhat special: we will have an `OrderView` which shows a complete details of a particular order
+(specified in the URL as an order ID).
+Since the view will contain sensitive data (say a delivery address),
+the view may not be viewed by anybody else than the user which created the order, and the members of the `sales`
-The last rule is somewhat special: the view need to check whether the order in question belongs to the
+group.
+We therefore need to check whether the current is user is `sales` user, or the
+order in question belongs to the
 currently logged-in user.
-We can't express this with annotations, so we'll simply use Kotlin code to do that:
+We can't express this complex rule with annotations alone, hence we'll simply use Kotlin code to do that:

 ```kotlin
 @AllowAllUsers